Jingpo people: Dress

-The Jingpho made shields from buffalo hide, many of them can be as long as four feet.
-They also have helmets are made from either buffalo hide or rattan-work, and vanished black and decorated with the boar's tusks.
+The Jingpho made shields from buffalo hide; many of them can be as long as four feet.
+They also have helmets made from either buffalo hide or rattan-work, and vanished black and decorated with the boar's tusks.
 Most men tie their hair in a large knot on the crown of the head.
 The women dress their hair gathered into a broad knot on the crown of the head, fastening it by silver bodkins, chains and tassels, which is similar to the architecture of the modern skyscrapers.
-The maidens tie their tresses into a roll and keep it tied just above the nape.
-Women often dress in black jackets with silver decorations during festival known as manau.
+The maidens tie their tresses into a roll and keep them tied just above the nape.
+Women often dress in black jackets with silver decorations during a festival known as manau.
 They also wear wool skirts made in bright red colors.
 The men often wear a white shirt with colorful longyi, covering their heads with turbans.